Moist Buttermilk Pumpkin Spice Bread is a richly spiced homemade pumpkin bread that gets its its soft, moist texture from the buttermilk, not oil.

 How to make moist pumpkin bread

-This pumpkin bread will stay fresh for two days store, covered, at room temperature.
-It will stay fresh another 1-2 days stored, covered, in the fridge.
+This pumpkin bread will stay fresh for two days when stored in an airtight container at room temperature.
+It will stay fresh another 1-2 days when stored in an airtight container in the refrigerator.

 More pumpkin recipes!

 If you’ve tried this buttermilk pumpkin spice bread recipe, don’t forget to rate the recipe and leave me a comment below.
 I love to hear from people who’ve made my recipes!

 - 2 ½ cups all-purpose flour

 - 1 cup granulated sugar

 - 1 ¼ teaspoon baking soda